OpenEvalProject/evals/manuscripts/elife-66765/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/66765/elife-66765-fig5-v2.jpg)

 **Figure 5.:** (a) Diagrammatic representation of the preparation. (b) Representative average glutamate-evoked currents from four outside-out patches excised from somata of wild-type (WT) and GluA2 KO dentate gyrus granule cells held at −60 and +60 mV with 100 μM intracellular spermine (blue) or 100 μM intracellular NASPM (purple). (c) Pooled rectification data (RI+60/−60) for WT and GluA2 KO patches with 100 μM spermine (Spm) or NASPM.
 Box-and-whisker plots (top) and difference plots showing the shift in rectification index (Δ RI+60/−60) in the presence of NASPM compared with spermine (bottom) as in Figure 4c and d.
-Indicated p-values are from two-sided Welch two-sample t-tests.Figure 5—source data 1.+60/−60 values for peak currents evoked by 10 mM glutamate from wild-type (WT) and GluA2 KO DGGCs with intracellular spermine (100 μM) or NASPM (100 μM).
+Indicated p-values are from two-sided Welch two-sample t-tests.

 Next, we recorded mEPSCs from stellate cells in cerebellar cultures prepared from GluA2 KO mice (Figure 6a).
 Functional studies have shown these molecular layer interneurons normally possess both CI- and CP-AMPARs (Liu and Cull-Candy, 2000; Liu and Cull-Candy, 2002), formed from GluA2, –3 and –4 subunits (Yamasaki et al., 2011) that are expressed along with the TARPs γ2 and γ7 (Bats et al., 2012; Fukaya et al., 2005; Yamazaki et al., 2010).
 Thus, in stellate cells from GluA2 KO mice, it is expected that AMPAR-mediated EPSCs will be mediated by TARP-associated GluA2-lacking CP-AMPARs.

 ![Figure 6.](https://cdn.elifesciences.org/articles/66765/elife-66765-fig6-v2.jpg)

 **Figure 6.:** (a) Diagrammatic representation of the preparation. (b) Representative whole-cell recording from a cultured GluA2-knockout (GluA2 KO) cerebellar stellate cell held at voltages between −80 and +60 mV with 100 μM intracellular spermine.
 The inset shows expanded sweeps at −60 and +60 mV, with mEPSCs indicated in red.
 Note the presence of mEPSCs at both voltages. (c) Same as a, but for a cell with 100 μM intracellular NASPM.
 The inset shows that mEPSCs (red) were present at −60 mV but not at +60 mV. (d) Representative averaged mEPSCs from a cell recorded with intracellular spermine (left) and from a cell recorded with intracellular NASPM (right).
 Individual mEPSCs are shown in gray, the averaged mEPSCs are shown in white, superimposed on filled areas indicating the standard deviation of each recording. (e) Box-and-whisker plot and corresponding difference plot as described in Figure 4c and d of pooled RI+60/−60 data.
-Indicated p-value is from a two-sided Welch two-sample t-test.Figure 6—source data 1.+60/−60 values for cerebellar stellate cell mEPSCs were recorded with intracellular spermine (100 μM) or NASPM (100 μM).
+Indicated p-value is from a two-sided Welch two-sample t-test.

 With 100 µM spermine added to the intracellular solution we detected mEPSCs in stellate cells from GluA2 KO mice at both negative and positive voltages (Figure 6b and d).
 At −60 mV the mean absolute amplitude of the averaged mEPSCs was 39 ± 5 pA, the 20–80% rise time was 0.21 ± 0.02 ms, and the τw,decay was 1.14 ± 0.09 ms (n=6).
 At +60 mV the corresponding measures were 22 ± 2 pA, 0.23 ± 0.03 ms, and 1.58 ± 0.19 ms. In each cell, fewer events were detected at +60 mV than at −60 mV (the mean frequency was 2.3 ± 1.6 Hz at +60 mV and 7.7 ± 5.0 Hz at −60 mV).
 This is consistent with the anticipated blocking action of spermine rendering a proportion of mEPSCs undetectable at positive potentials (McGee et al., 2015).

 To take into account the apparent change in frequency when assessing the degree of rectification, we calculated RI+60/−60 from the mean absolute amplitude of detected events multiplied by the frequency at each voltage (see Materials and methods).
 With spermine, the calculated RI+60/−60 was 0.19 ± 0.04 (Figure 6e).
 When we made recordings with 100 µM intracellular NASPM, mEPSCs were detectable at negative but not positive voltages (Figure 6c and d).
 At −60 mV the mean absolute amplitude of the averaged mEPSCs was 36 ± 6 pA, the 20–80% rise time was 0.26 ± 0.02 ms, and the τw,decay was 1.45 ± 0.17 ms (n=6).
 At −60 mV the average mEPSC frequency was 14.2 ± 8.2 Hz (n=6), but at +60 mV no events were seen (RI+60/−60=0; Figure 6e).
 Thus, even when synapses contained exclusively GluA2-lacking AMPARs, spermine did not fully block outward currents.
 By contrast, NASPM produced full inward rectification, providing an unambiguous read-out of the presence of a receptor population composed solely of CP-AMPARs.

-## NASPM-induced rectification of CP-AMPAR-mediated eEPSCs
+### NASPM-induced rectification of CP-AMPAR-mediated eEPSCs

 To compare the actions of NASPM and spermine on AMPARs at synapses formed in vivo we next examined the effects of the polyamines on the rectification of mossy fiber-evoked excitatory post-synaptic currents (MF-eEPSCs) in granule cells in acute cerebellar slices (Figure 7a).
 Cerebellar granule cells (CGCs) express predominantly GluA2 and GluA4 (Delvendahl et al., 2019; Gallo et al., 1992; Mosbacher et al., 1994), together with TARPs γ2 and γ7 (Fukaya et al., 2005; Tomita et al., 2003; Yamazaki et al., 2010).

 ![Figure 7.](https://cdn.elifesciences.org/articles/66765/elife-66765-fig7-v2.jpg)

 **Figure 7.:** (a) Diagrammatic representation of the preparation. (b) Representative whole-cell recordings of mossy fiber-evoked EPSCs from wild-type (WT) cerebellar granule cells (CGCs) held at −60 and +60 mV with 100 μM intracellular spermine (blue) or 100 μM intracellular NASPM (purple).
 Individual mEPSCs are shown in gray, the averaged mEPSCs are shown in white, superimposed on filled areas indicating the standard deviation of each recording.
 The RI values are of the illustrated records (peak averaged current at +60/peak averaged current at −60 mV). (c) Same as a, but for two cells in slices from GluA2-knockout (GluA2 KO) mice. (d) Normalized current-voltage (I-V) plots for eEPSCs recorded from cells in slices from WT and GluA2 KO mice with 100 μM intracellular spermine (blue) or 100 μM intracellular NASPM (purple).
 Symbols denote mean values and error bars denote the standard error of the mean (WT; n=5 spermine and 7 NASPM.
 GluA2 KO; n=6 spermine and 4 NASPM).
 Fits are straight lines (WT) or fifth-order polynomials (GluA2 KO). (e) Box-and-whisker and difference plots as described in Figure 4c and d for rectification values (RI+60/−60) obtained with spermine (Spm) and NASPM from WT and GluA2 KO cells.
-Indicated p-values are from two-sided Welch two-sample t-tests.Figure 7—source data 1.τw,decay values from wild-type (WT) and GluA2-knockout (GluA2 KO) CGCs recorded with intracellular spermine (100 μM) or NASPM (100 μM).Figure 7—source data 2.I-V) data for peak MF-eEPSCs from wild-type (WT) and GluA2-knockout (GluA2 KO) CGCs recorded with intracellular spermine (100 μM) or NASPM (100 μM).Figure 7—source data 3.+60/−60 values for peak MF-eEPSCs from wild-type (WT) and GluA2-knockout (GluA2 KO) CGCs were recorded with intracellular spermine (100 μM) or NASPM (100 μM).
+Indicated p-values are from two-sided Welch two-sample t-tests.

 We stimulated mossy fibers at 1 Hz and recorded eEPSCs in CGCs from wild-type and GluA2 KO mice at both positive and negative voltages (Figure 7b and c).
 In wild-type CGCs, I-V curves were linear (Figure 7d), with spermine and NASPM yielding similar RI+60/−60 values of 1.07 ± 0.05 (n=5) and 0.94 ± 0.05 (n=7), respectively.
 The unpaired mean difference was −0.13 [−0.26,–0.009] (p=0.096, two-sided Welch two-sample t-test).
 Thus, for CI-AMPAR-mediated eEPSCs NASPM gave results similar to those obtained with spermine.